Sandovl0593/compileARM/README.md

 #### Design execution by structural implem.
 Verilog using instructions machine code in the `imem.v`.

 ## Cracks del proyecto
-- Hósmer Casma M.
-- Jazmin Soto Q.
-- Adrian Sandoval H.
+- Adrian Sandoval Huamaní
-- Josep Castro E.
+- [Soon]

 ## Simulación in Ikarus